jquense/cobble/README.md

 Cobble
 ========

 tiny composition lib for doing easy object mixins.
 The point of Cobble is to add minimal sugar to doing normal Object and Function composition.
-Cobble works out to being fairly useful as the underpinnings for mixin systems for other object models, as it provides a robust and straitforward way to handle multiple conflicts when merging objects together.
+It is something like Traits, except that conflicts are overridden by default.
+Cobble works out to being fairly useful as the underpinnings for mixin systems for other object models, as it provides a robust and straightforward way to handle multiple conflicts when merging objects together.

+If you are looking for a more complete object model wrapper try: [Clank](https://github.com/theporchrat/clank) which uses cobble internally.

 ## Breaking Changes upgrading from  v0.15.0